 Across the Yampa Valley, camping opportunities range from campgrounds with full amenities to a true wilderness experience in the Routt National Forest and designated Wilderness Areas.
-Connect with the ground beneath your feet and feel closer to the stars when you head off into the wilderness for a camping experience in Steamboat Springs and the Yampa Valley.
+Connect with the ground beneath your feet and feel closer to the stars when you head off into the wilderness for a camping experience in Steamboat Springs.
 Vast forests, glimmering lakes and scenic views offer the perfect setting for your tent or camper.
 Whether you hike into the backcountry with supplies on your back, or camp just down the road from your car, explore the great outdoors and seek adventure with Steamboat’s vast camping options.

-The Zirkel and Flat Tops Wilderness Areas are pristine expanses accessible by backpacking only and offer days upon days of beautiful hikes.
+The Zirkel and Flat Tops Wilderness areas are pristine expanses accessible by backpacking only and offer days upon days of beautiful hikes.
 When the sun fades from the sky and your legs are starting to tire, set up your tent and lay down your head anywhere you’d like.
 Next to a high alpine lake or deep in a forest, you’ll feel more connected to nature than you’ve ever imagined.

 Please note: overnight car camping within the city limits of Steamboat Springs is prohibited.
 Always check the closures of campgrounds as seasons can vary.
-Visit the U.S. Forest Service office in Steamboat between 8:00 a.m. and 5:00 p.m., Monday through Friday for additional and updated information on campsites and trails or give them a call at 970-870-2299.
+Visit the U.S. Forest Service office in Steamboat between 8:00 a.m. and 5:00 p.m., Monday through Friday for additional and updated information on campsites and trails or call them at 970-870-2299.

 Reservations: As of 2022, Routt County area campgrounds reservations have changed.
 Please view the article here for updates regarding campground reservations this upcoming summer.